 2.)
 Reforming and innovating within health care delivery systems, including improving health care quality and efficiency from diverse perspectives and addressing future workforce needs, studying the professionalism of health care practitioners, and examining the opportunities offered by health information technology and electronic clinical data

-Through its affiliations with PHS and Mass General, HPRC’s researchers can translate research results directly from academic settings to clinical practice, and identify leading-edge issues affecting health care efficiency and quality.
+Through its affiliations with MGB and Mass General, HPRC’s researchers can translate research results directly from academic settings to clinical practice, and identify leading-edge issues affecting health care efficiency and quality.